ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ###  5.4. <a name='Configurations'></a>Configurations

 All graphical elements saved (layouts, images, etc) are regrouped in a configuration.
 Each application can use its configuration.
 Multiple configurations can be stored in the device allowing fast switching between applications.

+⚠ The `cfgWrite` command requires at least 5% of battery to succeed

 Configurations share a memory pool of 3MB.
 The device has one 'System config' that can't be deleted and multiple 'user configs'.
 'System config' is set during manufacturing and store 'System layouts' used for specific events (see Layout section).